Cpprentice/FAIRlead-model-extraction/README.md

 ## Repository

-This repository shall contain the service that is used to extract a conceptual model and provide it via a REST API.
+This repository shall contain the service that is used to extract a conceptual model and provide it via a REST API or a CLI.
 Moreover, a visualization via the [Graphviz software](https://graphviz.org/) shall be available.

+It contains many subfolders for different Python modules.

+- simpler-api
+- simpler-cli
+- simpler-core
+- simpler-model
+- simpler-model-3_1
+- simpler-plugin-rdf
+- simpler-plugin-sql
+- simpler-plugin-tabular
+- simpler-plugin-xml

+### Simpler API
+The API folder includes the Python code to provide the functionality as a REST service.